mindofai/mindofai.github.io/_posts/2017-04-05-Workaround for Xamarin.Forms' DisplayAlert Bug (Alert Being Shown Twice).md

 While I was answering questions in StackOverflow, I encountered a [question](http://stackoverflow.com/questions/43106567/xamarin-form-display-alert-pop-up-appear-2-times/43106944#43106944) about Xamarin.Forms' DisplayALert.
 My first answer was so wrong and it's not solving any problem.
 I was trying to correct something which is already correct.
 I'll be honest, I haven't actually tried out his code.
 So, I tried the code myself.
 I thought it was only a bug within his app, but apparently, it's been a bug for a very long time.

-I'm taking about this code block:
+I'm talking about this code block:

 ```csharp
 var resp = await DisplayAlert("","Are you sure want to Logout?","Yes", "No");